A Regional Council of Government

 COEDD Staff offers Grant Administration assistance and project oversight to ensure efficient compliance with State and Federal Regulations.

 Originally created as an Economic Development District in 1967, COEDD has worked to promote industrial park development funding, small and large business financing packages, and creation of revolving loan funds to expand the availability of capital.
-Staff is familiar with almost every state, federal program that is available for use in those fields.

 Gordon Cooper Technology Center: Water & Sewer Infrastructure